 Los Angeles is spread out, but the Waldorf Astoria is ideally situated on the corner of Santa Monica Boulevard and Wilshire Boulevard.
 The area also has other exclusive hotels.
 Shopping is close by and Rodeo drive is a short five minute drive away.
 The hotel itself has Jean George’s restaurant, a nice rooftop bar, and a pool with cabana service for a glamorous getaway.
 This hotel is definitely on my radar for our next Southern California visit.

 A free night at this Hilton property is 95,000 Hilton points, and cash rates can go for more than $700 a night.
-Points can be earned through several AMEX Hilton cards, including the Hilton Honors Ascend Card from American Express and Hilton Honors American Express Business Card.
+Points can be earned through several AMEX Hilton cards, including the Hilton Honors American Express Surpass® Card and Hilton Honors American Express Business Card.

 Alternative: consider the InterContinental Los Angeles Century City at 60,000 IHG points a night.
 Cash rates can go for more than $300 a night.